 To a certain extent, psychoanalysis is still practiced in clinical settings.
 It has been more than 50 years since Freud developed the psychoanalytic theory.

-As times have significantly changed and progressed, then so do these approaches.
+As times have significantly changed and progressed, then so make these approaches.
 There are now other more famous and influential therapy methods in the market.

 What are the key concepts of psychoanalytic theory?

-The dynamic unconscious, conflict and compromise, defense, transference, and free association are some of the critical concepts of psychoanalytic theory.
+The dynamic unconscious, conflict and compromise, defense, transference, and free association are critical concepts of psychoanalytic theory.
 These allow psychoanalysts to determine and represent how the minds of their clients work.

 Why is psychoanalysis criticized?

-The approach and theory of psychoanalysis are criticized for its emphasis on childhood development.
+The approach and theory of psychoanalysis are criticized for their emphasis on childhood development.
 However, many modern psychologists and psychiatrists disagree.

 According to them, an individual’s personality development is lifelong and is not only deeply rooted in one’s formative years.

 What are the stages of psychoanalytic theory?

 Sigmund Freud believes that the psychoanalytic theory is associated with the five psychosexual development stages he also created.
 These are oral, anal, phallic, latent, and genital, respectively.